SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

  ## Provisioning by Salt
  The cluster and HANA installation is done using Salt Formulas.
- To customize this provisioning, you have to change the configuration into the pillar files (cluster.sls and hana.sls) located in provision/hana_node/files/pillar/.
+ To customize this provisioning, you have to create the pillar files (cluster.sls and hana.sls) according to the examples in the pillar_examples folder (more information in the dedicated [README](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples/README.md))

 ## Relevant files